kudajadridrizzle/kudajadri.website/src/blog/2025-07-29-honeymoon-in-wayanad-a-perfect-escape-for-couples.md

 ---
-title: 'Honeymoon in Wayanad: A Perfect Escape for Couples'
+title: Honeymoon in Wayanad - A Perfect Escape for Couples
-description: Plan your dream honeymoon in Wayanad, Kerala’s romantic hill station.
-From misty peaks and waterfalls to private treehouses and peaceful lakes, Wayanad offers the perfect escape for couples.
-Discover the best places to visit, things to do, and where to stay for a memorable honeymoon.
+description: Experience the perfect honeymoon in Wayanad with our comprehensive guide.
+Discover romantic stays, activities, and the best time to visit.
+metaTitle: "Honeymoon in Wayanad - Ultimate Romantic Escape for Newlyweds"
+metaDescription: "Plan your dream honeymoon in Wayanad with our complete guide.
+Find romantic homestays, activities, best time to visit, and travel tips for couples."
-author: Admin
+author: Kudajadri Homestay
-date: 2025-07-29T10:50:04.923Z
+date: 2025-07-29T10:00:00.000Z
+featuredImage: /images/wayanad-hills.jpg
+tags:
+  - honeymoon
+  - wayanad
+  - romantic
+  - travel
+  - couples
 published: true
 ---